 Step 3.
 Save your changes and exit.
 These settings ensure that BitLocker can properly authenticate the device and prevent the Recovery Key prompt.

-If BitLocker still asks for the recovery key after confirming the BIOS settings, you can try a boot repair or a system restore, which will restore all settings and changes to the time before the error starts.
+If BitLocker still asks for the recovery key after confirming the BIOS settings, you can try a boot repair or a system restore, which will restore all settings and changes to the time before the error started.

 🚩Prerequisite: You need to have created a system restore point before the BitLocker Boot Loop error occurs.